dwzpku/ob/wiki/math/set/zfc.md

 mathematics](reverse_mathematics "reverse mathematics")).
 [Saunders Mac Lane](Saunders_Mac_Lane "Saunders Mac Lane") and [Solomon Feferman](Solomon_Feferman "Solomon Feferman") have both made this point.
-Some of \"mainstream mathematics\" (mathematics not directly connected with axiomatic set theory) is beyond Peano arithmetic and second-order arithmetic, but still, all such mathematics can be carried out in ZC ([Zermelo set theory](Zermelo_set_theory "Zermelo
+Some of "mainstream mathematics" (mathematics not directly connected with axiomatic set theory) is beyond Peano arithmetic and second-order arithmetic, but still, all such mathematics can be carried out in ZC ([Zermelo set theory](Zermelo_set_theory "Zermelo